 At Ivy Coach, we’re committed to offering pro bono college admissions help to veterans and current members of all five branches of the United States Armed Forces from the Army to the Navy to the Air Force to the Coast Guard and the Marine Corps.
 We offer this service so that these service-members can capitalize on their deserved edge in the undergraduate admissions process as they seek to get into the highly selective colleges of their dreams.

 Several years ago, we began offering a unique need-based program for students who were underrepresented minorities, the first in their families to attend college, from underprivileged backgrounds, and / or members or former members of America’s military.
-And in just about four years, we helped dozens of these students gain admission to their top choice colleges.
-But in February of 2015, we decided to double down on our pro bono college admissions help with the United States Armed Forces and thus, because of this concerted effort, we’ll no longer be able to assist students in this program who haven’t served America in uniform.Read More
+And in the years that followed, we helped dozens of these students gain admission to their top choice colleges.
+But in February of 2015, we decided to double down on our undergraduate pro bono college admissions help with the United States Armed Forces and thus, because of this concerted effort, we’ll no longer be able to assist students in this program who haven’t served America in uniform.Read More

 From a homeless juggler who we helped get into Harvard to an Army veteran with a Purple Heart and a Bronze Star who we helped get into Duke, it’s these kinds of inspiring students we’ve chosen to work with through our pro bono college admissions program in the past.
 Just like in Ivy League admissions, we’re selective.
-Every year, we have the privilege of selecting a few outstanding candidates whose stories inspire us and in turn we know will impress admissions officers.
+Every year, we have the privilege of selecting a few outstanding candidates whose stories inspire us and in turn we know will impress undergraduate admissions officers.
 And it’s always very satisfying work for us…especially when our students receive their admissions decisions and they’re accepted!